 One thing I realized while preparing this post is that I don’t take enough pictures of Thomas.
 In the past two months I’ve taken nearly 600 pictures and what you see in this post are the best-of Thomas pictures.
 What can I say?
 Being the third kid comes with pros and cons.
 Pro — much more likely to get M&Ms in your Easter basket.
 Con — an undocumented childhood.

 Thomas’s one steadfast quality is that he’s eternally playful.
 Ok, I should also mention that he does have a scream-y, grumpy, toddler side.
 But mostly he’s incredibly good-natured.
 He always wants to play, go outside, to laugh.
 He’s the guy you invite to your wedding because you know he’ll get everyone out of the dance floor.
 He’s your friend who starts the wave in the football stadium.
-He’s he one in your group who’s always for a good time, and when you go out with him you don’t know if you’ll end up in Mexico or arrested or arrested in Mexico.
+He’s he one in your group who’s always for a good time, and when you go out with him you don’t know if you’ll end up downtown with friends or arrested in Mexico.
 Whatever happens, it’ll be a wild time.

 If I hold my hand over his belly like I’m going to tickle him, he erupts in laughter without me touching him.